WeTechHK/Universal-BCOS-DOC/source/advance/archive-nodes/index.md

 ### Use cases

-Regular usage of Ethereum like sending transactions, deploying contracts, verifying consensus, etc. does not require access to historical states.
+Regular usage of Universal BCOS like sending transactions, deploying contracts, verifying consensus, etc. does not require access to historical states.
 Users never need an archive node for a standard interaction with the network.

 The main benefit of state archive is a quick access to queries about historical states.
 For example, archive node would promptly return results like: